ewittig/control-repo/index.md

 ---
 layout: index
-topic: An opinionated control repository and steps for setting it up in PE
+title: An opinionated control repository and steps for setting it up in PE
 ---

 Table of contents